seantarogers/EtwNServiceBus/README.md

 ## Overview

 This is a lightweight, multi-threaded, generic ETW Consumer.
 It consumes trace events from configurable Event Sources.
-The solution also contains an ETW Provider that has configured it's NServiceBus Bus instance to emit Debug and Error trace events to ETW.
+The solution also contains an ETW Provider that has configured it's NServiceBus Bus instance to emit debug and error trace events to ETW.
 The Consumer was written as a simplified and easily deployable alternative to [the Semantic Logging Application Block (SLAB)](https://msdn.microsoft.com/en-us/library/dn440729(v=pandp.60).aspx).
 The Provider was written as a high performance logger for NServiceBus.

 ## Performance Comparisons

-The PerformanceComparisons project compares the tracing performance of in process Log4Net (with 3 appenders configured: RollingLogFile, ADO and Windows Event log) against out of process ETW over a 10 second period.
+The PerformanceComparisons project compares the tracing performance of in-process Log4Net (with 3 appenders configured: RollingLogFile, ADONet and Windows Event Log) against out-of-process ETW, over a 10 second period.
 It measures how many traces they can each emit.
 If you are just interested in the results:

 | Tracer            | Sync                                        | Number of traces in 10 seconds |
 | ----------------- | --------------------------------------------|--------------------------------|